inori-3333/inori-3333/README.md

-Inori333 , now a student at Shandong University(SDU).Majored in Computer Science and Technology.
+Inori333 , from SDU.
+Majored in Computer Science and Technology.
 # Projects
 - 2nd place of the Large Language Model for Hardware Design Contest of ICCAD 2024.
 - 1st Price of the East China Regional Competition of CSCC-OS Design Contest